zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 group1 is patients with Cancer, n1 = 20, p1 = 7/20, np = 20(7/20) = 7, n(1-p) = 20(13/20) = 13<br>
 group2 is patients without Cancer, n1 = 180, p1 = 77/180, np = 180(77/180) = 77, n(1-p) = 180(103/180) = 103<br>

-NO, The np for group1 is 7, which is not greater than or equal to 10, so it doesn’t meet the conditions.<br>
+NO. The np for group1 is 7, which is not greater than or equal to 10, so it doesn’t meet the conditions.<br>

 ### Problem 4
 **If you were to carry out the procedure here, are the conditions for using a theoretical dist’n strictly met, according to our Statistical Formula document?<br>**